Prag8855/aab/content/guides/blue-card.md

 ### If you change jobs

-If you change jobs, you must tell the Ausländerbehörde.
-You might need permission from the Ausländerbehörde to start your new job.
+If you change jobs, you must tell the *Ausländerbehörde*.
+You might need their permission to work for a different company.

 **[What happens to your Blue Card ➞](/guides/losing-your-job#what-happens-to-your-residence-permit)**